Hawthorn Bridge: Construction

-The designer of the bridge has not been confirmed, but because it was one of the largest Public Works Department undertakings at the time, it is plausible the Inspector-General of Roads and Bridges in the Public Works Department of the Board of Land and Works, Thomas Higginbotham, himself an accomplished engineer, may have had a hand in it.
+The designer of the bridge has not been confirmed.
+However, because it was one of the largest Public Works Department undertakings at the time, it is plausible that Higginbotham, an accomplished engineer and the Inspector-General of Roads and Bridges in the Public Works Department of the Board of Land and Works, may have had a hand in it.
 The design and construction work probably benefited from the knowledge and skills obtained by the Melbourne and Suburban Railway Company when building its bridges at Cremorne and Hawthorn in 1860-1.